junxit/us-congress-bills-116/metadata.md

 - 2020-02-26 — Mr. Neguse moved to suspend the rules and pass the bill, as amended.
 - 2020-02-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1210)
 - 2020-02-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-02-27 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 432.